About the award

 - Networking with other inspirational women in engineering

-We often get asked “Are there any benefits for a company who nominate an employee?”
+We often get asked “Are there any benefits for my employer?"
 The answer is simple – yes there are many benefits...

 The Award is considered one of the most high profile engineering accolades and therefore attracts local and national media coverage, both written and broadcast – of which well over 90% includes details of the winner plus details of her company.
 Those qualifying as finalists (and their companies) also receive extensive media coverage.